ViniciusKnop01/exercises-cpp/README.md

 # exercises-cpp
-This repository is going to be used for storing my solves for some C++ exercises
+This repository is going to be used for storing my solves for some C++ exercises.